 - When you pipe your macaron batter out, it should slowly and slightly spread out to be a flat mound rather than a completely flat pool that doesn’t hold it’s round shape very well.

-- Buy a macaron mat to help you make evenly sized macarons – you can find my favorite on here!
+- Buy a macaron mat to help you make evenly sized macarons.

-- Drop your baking mat onto the counter a few times once you’ve piped out your batter.
+- Drop your baking sheet onto the counter a few times once you’ve piped out your batter.
 This will help with air bubbles.

 - If you see any lingering air bubbles in your piped out macaron batter, you can poke them with a toothpick.

 - Let your macarons dry before baking.
 In some cases, this can be 20 minutes, but most places (especially those with high humidity) can need an hour or two.
 Your macarons should feel dry to the touch before going in the oven.

 If you’re deciding between almond flour or almond meal, I always say go for almond flour.

 Trader Joe’s sells almond meal for an inexpensive price compared to the almond flour brands I see at regular grocery stores, however, if you use the almond meal, you’re going to have to do a lot of sifting with your flour sifter.

 This is because almond meal tends to contain a coarser texture with bits of almond skin in the blend.
 The French macarons photographed for this recipe were made with almond meal, so you can see the little specks from the almond meal in the macaron shells.